bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 There are four 7-segment displays — two displays represent each digit of the hour, and two other displays represent each minute digit.
 For clarity, let's denote the most significant hour digit as H&#x2081; and the least significant hour digit as *H&#x2080;*.
 Likewise for the minutes (i.e, *M&#x2081;* and  *M&#x2080;*).

 Each display is driven by a counter, intermediated by a decoder.
-The counters output a binary digit, and the decoders translate binary to something decipherable by the 7-segment display.
+The counters output a binary digit, and the decoders translate the binary into something decipherable by the 7-segment displays.

 Note the way the counters are arranged in a cascading fashion, starting with the clock signal and ending with the AM / PM indicator.
-The clock signal iterates the 0-9 counter (representing *M&#x2080;*) once each minute *1&#x2044;60 Hz*).
+The clock signal iterates the 0-9 counter (representing *M&#x2080;*) once each minute (*1&#x2044;60 Hz*).
 Each time the 0-9 counter iterates from *M&#x2080; = 9* to *M&#x2080; = 0* it sends out a signal that iterates the 0-5 counter (representing *M&#x2081;*).
 A similar process takes place for the 1-12 counter and AM / PM indicator.

 A couple of notes about this diagrammatic sketch: first, there are any number of ways we might sketch out and design our digital clock.
 This is just the simplest I could come up with.
 Second, you might be wondering why the *H&#x2081;* and *H&#x2080;* digits are together driven by a single counter, whereas the *M&#x2081;* and *M&#x2080;* are individually driven by two separate counters.
-Again, this isn't the only possible choice, but I'll explain why I did this in a [later section](#the-1-12-counter-).
+Again, this isn't the only possible design choice, but I'll explain why I chose to do this in a later section.

 ## The 0-9 Counter:
 A counter circuit is a [sequential logic]() circuit.
 Thus, we could design [synchronous]() or [asynchronous]() versions of the circuit.
 For this first counter I'll illustrate both methods: we'll find that asynchronous counters are generally simpler, so I'll only provide asynchronous designs for the 0-5 and 1-12 counters.